(Last updated: Nov. 5, 2013)

 In 2008, New York became the first state to further extend the definition of nexus to cover some web-only retailers, including Amazon.com.
 The legislature passed a bill, accompanying its budget, that said that web retailers have nexus in New York and must collect sales taxes if they have sales affiliates in the state that generate a combined total $10,000 a year or more in revenue for the retailer.
 (Sales affiliates are individuals or organizations that are paid commission for linking to the online retailer’s web site.
 Amazon.com has thousands of sales affiliates nationwide, as do many other online retailers.
 In all, more than 30 companies are covered by New York’s provision.)

-On November 4, 2010, a New York state appellate court ruled that New York’s law does not violate the commerce or due process clauses of the U. S. Constitution.
+In March 2013, New York’s highest court, the Court of Appeals, upheld a lower court decision when it ruled that the state’s law does not violate the commerce or due process clauses of the U. S. Constitution.
 The case was brought by Amazon.com and Overstock.com, which argued that the state did not have the authority to require online retailers to collect sales tax based on the nexus provided their in-state sales affiliates.
-The court did say that two of the online retailers’ claims could be reinstated for further review.
-The claims dealt with the question of whether the retailers’ affiliates solicit sales or are simply advertisers.
-The court said that there was not sufficient evidence in the record to make a determination on this question.
-However, the rest of the ruling suggests that Amazon.com and Overstock.com are unlikely to succeed on these points during further proceedings.

-Six other states — Rhode Island, North Carolina, Illinois, Arkansas, Connecticut and California — have followed New York’s lead, adopting similar laws that require online retailers with sales affiliates based within their borders to collect sales tax (scroll down for details on each state).
+Thirteen other states (see map) have followed New York’s lead, adopting similar laws that require online retailers with sales affiliates based within their borders to collect sales tax (scroll down for details on each state).
 California’s law also extends the obligation to collect sales taxes to online retailers that have subsidiaries or affiliated companies in the state.
 (Amazon has a technology division in California that developed the Kindle.
 It maintains divisions in several other states where it currently does not collect sales tax, claiming that its e-commerce operations are a separate company.)

 South Dakota and Colorado have also passed laws requiring online retailers to notify their customers that they owe the state’s use tax on purchases in which sales tax is not collected.